Need Help?

 Through the situation in which an act committed is not considered a crime in one's own country and culture, but is considered one in another, ways in which such an act should be dealt with in criminal law will be considered.
 What is a crime?
 What is punishment?
 This project will aim to clarify these points.

-Research on Hate Crimes
+Research on Hate Crimes (Ends in FY 2022)

 In the "Hate Crime Research" program, a legal and social solution model will be presented, based on the results of a quantitative survey.
 1.What is the foundation of "Hate Speech" (using threatening or insulting expressions in an aggressive manner against a group characterized by certain attributes on the street through propaganda activities, demos, and on the internet)?
 Why is there a necessity to use the expression "hate speech"?
 What sets it apart from defamation and insult in accordance with current law?
 2.Differing from Individual defamation, what is "harm" caused by hate speech?
 What is "damage" caused by such harm?
 3.What types of legal actions and social measures are applied to such harm and the actual conditions of damage?